sunnewehr/map-json/README.md

 */
 ```

-### Preprocess values
+### Pre-process function

-It is possible to preprocess all mapped values, e.g. for type conversions:
+It is possible to pre-process all mapped values, e.g., for type conversions:

 ```javascript
 MapJson.map(